Goldman raises top end of legal-loss estimate

-(Reuters) - Goldman Sachs Group Inc (GS.N) raised the top end of the range for possible legal losses to about $5.9 billion, the bank said in a regulatory filing on Monday.
+Aug 3 (Reuters) - Goldman Sachs Group Inc raised the top end of the range for possible legal losses to about $5.9 billion, the bank said in a regulatory filing on Monday.

 In May, the Wall Street bank estimated $3.8 billion in legal losses above what it had already set aside.